PascalCorpsman/Examples/data_control/BMPQuadTree/Readme.md

 # Quadtree demo

-This application shows how the uquadtree.pas can be used.
+This application shows how the ubmpquadtree.pas can be used.

 ![](preview.png)